suizokukan/wisteria/README.md

     $ wisteria --cmp="all vs all"

+You want to compare 2 serializers, e.g. `json` and `pickle` but only with the data objects that can transcoded by both serializers:

+    $ wisteria --cmp="json vs pickle" --filter="data:oktrans_only"

 ## [2.1] with CLI and with Python interpreter

 You may use Wisteria on the command line or with a Python interpreter: